D0nG4667/alx_travel_app_0x00/README.md

 ## Features

-- User-friendly REST APIs for listings, bookings, and user management.
+- RESTful APIs for listings, bookings, and reviews.
+- Nested serializers with computed fields (e.g., average rating).
+- Management command for realistic database seeding.
 - Environment-driven configuration using `.env` and `django-environ`.
-- Cross-Origin Resource Sharing (CORS) support for frontend integration.
-- Swagger UI (`/swagger/`) and ReDoc (`/redoc/`) documentation.
+- Swagger UI (`/docs/`) and ReDoc (`/redoc/`) documentation.
 - Containerized services for MySQL and RabbitMQ using Docker Compose.

 ---